A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Search for the global maximum

 For $(r,s)\in\mathcal{A}$ we consider two functions.
 The first is

-on the interval $\tau\in [1,s+1]$, and the second is
+on the interval $\tau\in [(s+1)/3,s(s-1)/2]$, and the second is

-on the interval $\tau\in [s+1,\mi{\max\{52, 2(s+2)^2\}}]$.
+on the interval $\tau\in [s(s-1)/2,\max\{52, 2(s+2)^2\}]$.
 Figures~\ref{s3}--\ref{s7} show the plots of these functions for all $(r,s)\in\mathcal{A}$, with all pairs with a given value of $s$ displayed together.

 In each of these figures, the plot of the first function is shown on the left, and the plot of the second function is shown on the right.
-The colours are used to help distinguish between the plots for different values of $r$.
-(The scaling factors $\tau^{-(s-4)/(s-2)}$ and $\tau/\ln(\tau)$ in the first and second plot, respectively, do not affect the sign of the functions, and are included to attempt to spread out the different plots shown in each figure.)
+In each plot, the top lines correspond to the smallest values of $r$ and the bottom lines correspond to the biggest.
+Note that the scaling factors $r^{-2}\tau^{1/2}$ and $r^{-1/2}\tau/\ln(\tau)$ in the first and second plot, respectively, do not affect the sign of the functions, and are included to attempt to spread out the different plots shown in each figure.

 Consider each $(r,s)\in\mathcal{A}$ in turn: we can see that both plots are strictly positive over the given intervals.
-The first plot (on the left) shows that $\varphi(\boldsymbol{x}_\tau)$ is strictly less than $\varphi(\boldsymbol{x}^\ast)$ for all $\tau\in [1,s+1]$.
+The first plot (on the left) shows that $\varphi(\boldsymbol{x}_\tau)$ is strictly less than $\varphi(\boldsymbol{x}^\ast)$ for all $\tau\in [(s+1)/3,s(s-1)/2]$.